Learning Python

 Conclusion

-Python is different from Java, PHP and Perl in many ways, but you can clearly see where the languages and communities overlap.
+Python is different from Java, PHP and Perl in a great many ways, but you can clearly see where the languages and communities overlap.
 I think that knowing just enough Perl to get myself in trouble, and being quite familiar with PHP will help me to get up to speed with modern Python development pretty quickly though, while my Java background means I can get my head around dependencies and managing the import hierarchy of modules.

 Related articles